Zoster Vaccine (Live/Attenuated)

 Reconstitute with supplied diluent only, immediately upon removal from the freezer; use only sterile syringes free of preservatives, antiseptics, and detergents.
 Withdraw entire contents of the vial containing the provided diluent to reconstitute vaccine.
 Gently agitate to mix thoroughly.
 Withdraw entire contents of reconstituted vaccine vial for administration.
 Discard if reconstituted vaccine is not used within 30 minutes.

 SubQ: Inject SubQ into the deltoid region of the upper arm.
 Do not administer IV or IM; inject immediately after reconstitution.
 Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection (ACIP [Kroger 2017]).
 To prevent syncope related injuries, patients should be vaccinated while seated or lying down (ACIP [Ezeanolue 2020]).
 If purchased under Centers for Disease Control and Prevention contract, US law requires that the name of medication, date of administration, the vaccine manufacturer, lot number of vaccine, Vaccine Information Statement (VIS) edition date and date it was provided, and the administering person's name, title, and address be entered into the patient's permanent medical record.

 To maintain potency, the lyophilized vaccine must be stored frozen between -50°C to -15°C (-58°F to 5°F).
-Do not ship or store on dry ice as this may result in temperatures below -50°C (-58°F) may occur if stored in dry ice.
+Do not ship or store on dry ice as this may result in temperatures below -50°C (-58°F).
 Protect from light.
 Store diluent separately at room temperature of 20°C to 25°C (68°F to 77°F) or in refrigerator at 2°C to 8°C (36°F to 46°F).
 The lyophilized vaccine may also be stored and/or transported under refrigeration at temperatures of 2°C to 8°C (36°F to 46°F) for 72 continuous hours prior to reconstitution; discard if not used within 72 hours.